CodePushGo/website/src/content/blog/en/top-tools-for-debugging-ota-updates-in-capacitor.md

 ### How to Decide?

 -   If you're budget-conscious, **@capawesome/capacitor-live-update** is a no-cost option with essential features.
--   For apps requiring strong security and compliance, **Capgo** is a solid choice.
+-   For apps requiring strong security and compliance, **CodePushGo** is a solid choice.
 -   Teams needing cross-platform debugging tools will benefit from **Inspect.dev**.

 Each tool has its strengths, so choose based on your team's specific needs and priorities.